K-12 Funding – Indigenous Education

 Issued September 1, 2002.
 Revised and in effect September 1, 2010

 The Ministry of Education provides enhanced funding to school age students of Indigenous ancestry.
 Enhanced funding provides culturally-appropriate educational programs and services to support the success of Indigenous students.

 Rationale or purpose of policy

 This policy is part of a larger policy framework to support the achievement of Indigenous students.
-Other components of the policy framework include Enhancement Agreements, Achievement Contracts, and school plans.
+Other components of the policy framework include Enhancement Agreements and school plans.

 Section 106.3 of the School Act (PDF) describes how the operating grant to boards is calculated.
 Sections 106.4 and 117(1)(f) of the Act provide the legal authority for targeted grants.